ShaliniSunkuru/professional-readme-generator/README.md

 ## Usage

 To use the applicaiton, Navigate to the correct folder of the project, open terminal and type node index.js to run the application.
 You will be provided with a series of prompts.
 Answer the questions or select the answer.
 And click enter.
-A README file should be generated in your folder with the name sample-readme.md.
+A README file should be generated in your folder with the name newREADME.md.
 It should include all the information you entered in a professional markdown format for you to use.
-Feel free to rename the file.
+Feel free to rename the file and use.

 ## Contributing